kevinbirch/kanabo/src/main/man/kanabo.1.md

 OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[jsonpath]: http://goessner.net/articles/JsonPath "The defacto specification"
+[jsonpath]: http://goessner.net/articles/JsonPath "The de facto specification"
 [bash]: http://www.gnu.org/software/bash
 [zsh]: http://zsh.sourceforge.net
 [json]: http://json.org